 Watch for the leaves to start changing then grab the camera!
 Cecil Park offers beautiful fall photo ops as well as playgrounds for the kiddos.

-The Cecil Township Fall Festival occurs end of the September, usually before the leaves change too much, but the festival is still a great way to get the family outdoors and enjoy the beautiful park.
+The Cecil Township Fall Festival occurs at the end of September, usually before the leaves change too much, but the festival is still a great way to get the family outdoors and enjoy the beautiful park.

 The park is located at 3599 Millers Run Road, Cecil, PA.